Recently Viewed:Museums of Oahu Museums of Oahu

 Hawaii Plantation Village

-Named for the pearl oysters once harvested there, Pearl Harbor, located in the Ewa District of Central Oahu, is the largest natural harbour in Hawaii and the only naval base in the United States to be designated a National Historical Landmark.
-Explore the living museums of one of Oahu’s most well known landmarks at the USS Arizona Memorial, the Battleship Missouri Memorial, the USS Bowfin Submarine Museum & Park, the Pacific Aviation Museum and the USS Oklahoma Memorial.
+Named for the pearl oysters once harvested there, Pearl Harbor, located in the Ewa District of Central Oahu, is the largest natural harbor in Hawaii and the only naval base in the United States to be designated a National Historical Landmark.
+Explore the living museums of one of Oahu’s most well known landmarks at the Pacific Historic Parks, the Battleship Missouri Memorial, the USS Bowfin Submarine Museum & Park, the Pacific Aviation Museum and the USS Oklahoma Memorial.